Only 52% of supermarket packaging can be easily recycled according to our latest recycling investigation.

 We found that it was not possible to buy fruit and vegetables from Morrisons online without plastic packaging.
 We found the same to be true of some other supermarkets, including Iceland.

-Find out how the UK’s supermarkets compare for aspects of their service, such as value for money and quality, in our guide to the best and worst supermarkets of 2019.
+Find out how the UK’s supermarkets compare for aspects of their service, such as value for money and quality, in our guide to the best and worst supermarkets.

 Supermarket packaging compared

 The chart below shows how many of the pieces of packaging were easily recyclable in each supermarket, ranked by the percentage difference in number between easy and difficult to recycle pieces.